jspooner/elasticsearch.github.com/tutorials/_posts/2012-03-19-deploying-elasticsearch-with-chef-solo.markdown

 of the node, and can take them into consideration when provisioning the server.
 The ElasticSearch cookbook we have worked with makes use of these attribues in other places, for example when setting the `node.name`.

-The final conclusion of this experiment is how open the whole _Chef_ ecosystem is.
+The final conclusion of this experiment is **how open the whole _Chef_ ecosystem is**.

 We didn't have to use the hosted _Chef Server_ product to use the other parts of its architecture.
+The concepts and principles are the same between _Chef Solo_ and _Chef Server_, and allow you to reuse the most important part: the cookbooks.

 Most of the cookbooks are available on the [_Opscode_ community page](http://community.opscode.com/cookbooks) under permissive licenses.
+For a complex infrastructure, you're most likely to adapt cookbooks to your needs, adjusting their recipes or templates.
+As we have seen, it's trivial to mix “vendor” cookbooks with our own cookbooks: we have downloaded the “stock” _Monit_ and _Nginx_ cookbooks from the internet to the `/var/chef-solo/site-cookbooks/` directory, while cloning a custom ElasticSearch cookbook to the `/var/chef-solo/cookbooks` directory.

-The _Chef_ domain specific language uses Ruby, a popular and expressive programming language, allowing easy changes to recipes.
-In fact, we can mix “vendor” cookbooks, which we just download from the internet, with our own cookbooks.
-We can fork most cookbooks at _Github_ and participate in the growing common knowledge of efficient infrastructure provisioning.
+The _Chef_ domain specific language uses Ruby, a popular and expressive programming language, which makes adjusting and customizing cookbooks very easy.
+We can [fork most cookbooks](https://github.com/opscode-cookbooks/) at _Github_ and participate in the growing common knowledge of efficient infrastructure provisioning.

 Enjoy your cooking!